johncclayton/electric/DEVELOPMENT.md

 ### Steps to publish to PyPi

 #### Prepare setup.py and decide on a version
-PyPi doesn't allow overwrites - if you want to publish, you need to do so to a new version number.
-Check the current PyPi repo for the current version first and then increment based on your change.
+PyPi doesn't allow overwrites.
+You cannot publish 1.0.0 and then re-publish 1.0.0.
+If you want to publish, you need to do so to a new version number.
+Check the current
+PyPi repo for the current version first and then increment based on your change.

 The distribute.py script uses the current requirements files and configuration to regenerate a suitable setup.py